factcast/factcast/factcast-site/documentation/content/usage/java/fc-schema-cli.md

 ## Build the example

-After building the project run
+The example will be build during `mvn install`, but you can reach the same via

 `$  java -jar target/fc-schema-cli.jar build -p ../factcast-examples/factcast-example-schema-registry/src/main/resources`

-This command will validate and build the example and also produce a `output` directory that contains the static website.
+`build` validates and builds the example and also produces a `output` directory that contains the static website.
 Inside this folder run

 `$ hugo server`